- Duration: 2 days for face-to-face | Total of 13 hours for Virtual Classroom course

 - You will learn the logical steps of instrument troubleshooting.

 - You will troubleshoot problematic chromatograms.

 Who is this course for?

 If you have reasonable gas chromatography experience or have attended the Practical Essentials of GC & GC-MS or the Complete Hands-on GC & GC-MS courses then please join us for this advanced training.

-If you would like to improve your knowledge in a particular area and don't want to attend a 2-day course you can choose to attend individual days from The GC & GC-MS Clinic course.
+If you would like to improve your knowledge in a particular area, you can choose to attend individual days from The GC & GC-MS Clinic course.